alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/mock-service-locator-automocking-container-and-the-hard-life-of-testers.md

 var xxx = new ObjAnInterface()
 {{< / highlight >}}

 it could be feasible to keep the service locator, and get rid of it during some later refactoring.
-I do not want to question on â€œit worth spending time to get rid of Service Locator?â€, I want only to solve the scenario when you have no choice, the Service Locator is there and you cannot remove it.
+I do not want to question on *it worth spending time to get rid of Service Locator?*, I want only to solve the scenario when you have no choice, the Service Locator is there and you cannot remove it.

 In my test I want to be able to verify that the ILogger.Debug method is called when I call the DoTest() method of the class.
 First of all we need our AutoMockingContainer to be able to pass this test.